-If you take more Catafast than you should
+If you take more Cataflam than you should

-If you, or anyone else, accidentally take too much, tell your doctor or your nearest hospital casualty department.
+If you or anyone else accidentally takes too many tablets, tell your doctor or your nearest hospital casualty department.
 Take your medicine pack with you so that people can see what you have taken.